Jojoba oil: The golden wonder

 Golden, luxurious and versatile: Jojoba oil is one of the most popular ingredients used in Lush skincare, haircare, and everything in between!
-But where does this exquisite liquid wax come from?
-Read on to discover the story behind our jojoba oil producers, and how they turn the acorn-like, olive-like nut into this wonderful, golden oil.
+Read on to discover the story behind our jojoba oil producers, and how they turn the acorn-like nut into wonderful, golden oil.

 This region of Peru is home to the jojoba growers that supply Lush’s rich, golden jojoba oil.
 This producer provides their employees with added benefits, including the potential to earn double the average income for agricultural work, free transportation to and from the plantations, and free meals provided during the working day.

 Alongside looking after their employees, the producers also invest in the local community, and donate supplies to two schools twice a year.
 They are committed to keeping ethical practices at the heart of their work.

 Sustainable practices are upheld during the growth and production of the jojoba plants.
 In addition to only using organic fertiliser, chemicals such as herbicides, pesticides and fungicides are not needed or used due to the dry climate.
 The jojoba plants are watered using drip irrigation, keeping water usage to a minimum.

 Bush cuttings start life in a nursery.
 After a few months when the plants are stronger, they are transferred to a less protected area, and are finally planted outside when they reach around a year of age.
 After two years, the bushes start producing the jojoba nuts.
 These are produced by the female plants and pollinated by the wind, which carries the pollen from the small percentage (about 10%) of male bushes interspersed throughout the plantations.